Dataset synthesis

 Duplicate as a starting point

-The Workspace lets you duplicate any row.
+The Data Craft table lets you duplicate any row.
 Clone a good row, tweak two or three fields, and you have a similar-but-different example.
 Quick way to scale a strong seed by hand when the generator would over-imitate.

 Filtering synthesised data

-Even with Data Craft's review step, a final filtering pass on a generated batch is worth the time.
+Even with the accept step in Data Craft, a final filtering pass on a generated batch is worth the time.
 Common subtle problems:

 • Outputs that do not match the prompt.